pinsky-three/greenrock/README.md

 - Ensure compliance with local financial regulations

 **The developers and contributors assume no responsibility for any financial losses incurred through the use of this software.**

----

-*🎓 Built with ❤️ for financial technology education and research*